tenaciousRas/ledwax-photon-firmware/README.md

 ##Functions
 LEDWAX Photon exposes the following particle cloud functions:
 * setLEDParams(String command) : send command to LED strip
+* resetAll(String command) : reset all LED strips

+#### resetAll(String command)
+Resets all LED strips to firmware defaults.
+Stores firmware defaults in EEPROM also, so they remain until re-configured.

 #### setLEDParams(String command)
 The format for "command" is: